Sustainable Aviation Fuels (SAFs)

 10-14-25 IPS SAF Report Web Page

-SPJE October 14th 2025 State House Rally
+SPJE SAF State House Rally

-Calling out SAFs as an ineffective solution for reducing aviation emissions
+A rally calling out SAFs as an ineffective solution for reducing aviation emissions

 Documents delivered to State House lawmakers on October 14th: